-While Aβ-associated thinning was observed in CN subjects as described above: (1) thinning was more anatomically extensive in the AD group; and (2) significantly more thinning per unit DVR was observed in the AD group (eg, 0.4mm/DVR in medial and lateral parietal areas) than in the CN group (see Fig 1).
-A vertex-level assessment of the difference revealed a significant interaction of the thickness-vs-AB coefficient and clinical status factor (CN vs AD) in posterior midline and inferior parietal regions ($p < 1 \times 10^{-4}$; data not shown).
-We related these observations to candidate time courses along the hypothetical CN-AD trajectory (see Supporting Information), in which the data were evaluated using sigmoid models to relate PCC cortical thickness and PiB retention.
-Assuming sigmoid time functions for PiB increase and loss of cortical thickness, both with the same rate-ofchange achieved at the midpoint of the S-shaped portion of the curves, we calculated how far apart in time these midpoints would have to be in order to achieve the best fit to our data.
-In fitting this model to the age-adjusted CN and AD group data (Fig 3; $r^2 = 0.48$; $p < 1 \times 10^{-4}$) we calculated this time lag parameter (see Supplemental Material) to be equal to 0.35 times the amyloid saturation time (the time to go from zero to maximum amyloid).
+While A β -associated thinning was observed in CN subjects as described above, 1) thinning was more anatomically extensive in the AD group; and 2) significantly more thinning per unit DVR was observed in the AD group (e.g., 0.4 mm/DVR in medial and lateral parietal areas) than in the CN group (Figure 1).
+A vertex-level assessment of the difference revealed a significant interaction of the thicknessversus-A β coefficient and clinical status factor (CN versus AD) in posterior midline and inferior parietal regions (p<10^-4; data not shown).
+We related these observations to candidate time courses along the hypothetical CN-AD trajectory (See Supplemental Material), in which the data were evaluated using sigmoid models to relate PCC cortical thickness, both with the same rate-of-change achieved at the midpoint of the S-shaped portion of the curves, we calculated how far apart in time these midpoints would have to be in order to achieve the best fit to our data.
+In fitting this model to the age-adjusted CN and AD group data (Figure 3; r-sq = 0.48; p<10^-4) we calculated this time lag parameter (see Supplemental Material) to be equal to 0.35 times the amyloid saturation time (the time to go from zero to maximum amyloid).
 For example, if a 10-year amyloid saturation time were hypothesized, the time lag between the rapid phases of PiB increase and cortical thinning would be 3.5 years.